Bring Your Own Device (BYOD)

 With the pervasiveness of cloud solutions, employees are able to access applications and data from anywhere.
 When BYOD is in place, employees have the freedom to work from any location.
 This results in an overall increase in employee engagement.

 Because users largely maintain their own devices, they can install updates more frequently as they are prompted to do so by the devices.
 This means updates are done without having to wait for or take the time of IT.

 With BYOD, there is less need to invest in equipment for employees.
 And the expense is transferred from CAPEX to OPEX.

 Disadvantages of BYOD

 Data Leaks Related to BYOD

 Because employees do not maintain security protocols at the same level as a workplace device, BYOD increases the chance for data leaks.
-One of the weakest devices, in terms of security, is also increasing in popularity—wearables.
+One of the weakest devices, in terms of security, is also increasing in popularity—the wearable device.

 Increased IT Workload for IT to Maintain BYOD Security

 IT must expand security to include BYOD.
-New policies have to be continually created, implemented, and deployed to keep up with the changing BYOD landscape.
+New policies need to be continually created, implemented, and deployed to keep up with the changing BYOD landscape.